TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   the millions), an FWER cutoff of `0.05` means there is a 5% chance that one or more positive results in the set of positive results will turn out to be wrong.
-By contrast, an FDR cutoff of `0.05` means that 5% of all the returned positive results are expected to be wrong by chance.
+By contrast, an FDR cutoff of `0.05` means that 5% of all the returned positive results are expected to be false positives.
 This generally allows the FDR approach to be less likely to return a false negative result as the FWER approach, but more likely to return false positives.
 Therefore, the FWER approach is preferred when controlling the false positive rate is more